siyavuyachagi/NetSolutions.AspNetCore.WebApi/README.md

 # ASP.NET Web API

 ## Overview
-**This** is a robust and secure backend service designed to power the Client Portal, a Vue.js application built with the Composition API.
-This API provides authentication, data management, and communication functionalities essential for seamless user interactions.
+**NetSolutions API** is a robust and secure backend service designed to power the Client Portal, a Vue.js application built with the Composition API.
+This API provides authentication, data management, document handling, and communication functionalities essential for seamless user experiences.

 ## Features
 - **User Authentication & Authorization**